adrienchaton/VQ-VAE-timbre/index.md

 ## Timbre transfer

 The model can be used for timbre transfer from diverse sources, including non-musical sounds such as vocal imitations, to an invidual timbre.
 It learns a discrete representation of the trained timbre, a latent codebook into which any encoder outputs is matched.
 For instance, an input audio of a clarinet performance can be quantized into latent features learned from a violin dataset.
-Subsequently, the decoder synthesizses an audio that is the closest match to the input given the target timbre features.
+Subsequently, the decoder synthesizes an audio that is the closest match to the input given the target timbre features.

 &nbsp;